Luke’s Place is named in memory of Luke

 Luke’s Place is a centre for change devoted solely to improving the safety and experience of abused women and their children as they proceed through the family law process.
 Luke’s Place has focused on the development of a specialized response to support abused women in this difficult and challenging process including

-- a Resource Manual and training process for staff and volunteers and Emergency Motions Toolkit for our staff and other service providers
+- a Resource Manual and training process for staff and volunteers and an Emergency Motions Toolkit for our staff and other service providers

 - free Summary Legal Advice Clinics in the Durham region supported in part by Legal Aid Ontario